algorithmiaio/dev-center/_pages/clients/c_sharp_net.md

 {% highlight csharp %}
  var algo = new Algorithmia.Algorithm(client, "algo://demo/hello");
- var response = algo.pipe<string>("World");
+ // The type you pass into the generic method `pipe` is the type you want to be returned as the result. var response = algo.pipe<string>("World");

- // Many algorithms return serialized JSON so don't forget to parse the text response var text = response.result.ToString();
+ var textResult = response.result.ToString();
 {% endhighlight %}

 A single algorithm may have different input and output types, or accept multiple types of input, so consult the algorithm’s description for usage examples specific to that algorithm.